apnadkarni/blt/doc/tree.rst

 *treeName* **tag set** *node* ?\ *tag* ... ?
   Sets one or more tags for a given node.
-Tag names can't start with a digit (to distinquish them from node ids) and can't be a reserved tag ("root" or "all").
+Tag names can't start with a digit (to distinquish them from node IDs) and can't be a reserved tag ("root" or "all").

 *treeName* **tag unset** *node* ?\ *tag* ... ?